rosberry/go-scheduler/README.md

 go sch.Run()
 ```

 ## Additional usage
-You can also add a static interval for the execution of tasks.
+You can add a static interval for the execution of tasks.
 If a time is specified for a task, then it will be singleton.

 ```golang
 taskPlan := scheduler.TaskPlan{